Optimized variance estimation under interference and complex experimental designs

 \makeatletter \gdef\@thefnmark{}\@footnotetext{ This paper builds on a working paper by one of the coauthors \citep{Middleton2018Unified}.
-We thank P. M. Aronow, Jon Erickson, Cyrus Samii, Daniel Spielman and Sekhar Tatikonda for helpful comments and discussions.
-This work was supported in part by an NSF Graduate Research Fellowship (DGE1122492) awarded to Christopher Harshaw. } \makeatother
+We thank P Aronow, Mateo Díaz, Peng Ding, Oscar Dowson, Jon Erickson, Avi Feller, Erin Hartman, Guido Imbens, Marek Kaluba, Miles Lubin, Cyrus Samii, Daniel Spielman and Sekhar Tatikonda for helpful comments and discussions.
+Christopher Harshaw was supported by NSF Graduate Research Fellowship (DGE1122492) and Foundations of Data Science Institute (FODSI) NSF grant DMS2023505. } \makeatother